My minivan driver cursed in Thai as we rolled to a stop somewhere between Chiang Mai and Vientiane, Laos.

 Laos’ first vulnerability is that it sits squarely on the backpacker trail in Southeast Asia.
 It’s far too close to Thailand to avoid the onslaught of mass tourism.
 Even short-timers manage to make it to Vang Vieng, where up until a government crackdown in November last year, was a crap bucket of drugs, debauchery, and vomiting tubers who managed to survive the Nam Song River.

-There’s still some revelry and marijuana is still available as a pizza topping, however, it has tamed down quite a bit.
+There’s still some revelry, and marijuana is still available as a pizza topping, however, Central Laos has tamed down quite a bit.
 Here’s what I found in Vang Vieng in case you’re wondering what happened to your favorite party spot.

 Rather than get into the very muddy, very swift river this time, I hired a mountain bike and rode in the pouring rain for a day.
 I did enjoy some adventure climbing around a massive, wild cave for hours.
-As Daniel Boone, an American wilderness pioneer, once said: “I was never lost, but I’ve been turned around for a long time.”
+I may or may not have wandered in circles.
+As Daniel Boone, an American wilderness pioneer, once said: “I was never lost, but I’ve been turned around for three weeks before.”
 We’ll just leave it at that.

 Any place with a route as popular as the stomach-twisting Highway 13 from Vientiane to Vang Vieng to Luang Prabang is bound to culturally mutate faster than average.
 Laos was no exception, and I’m afraid the coup de grâce came when the European Council on Tourism named Laos as the best tourism destination for 2013.